 Location and mapping coordinates compatibility

 You should use the FusedLocationProvider to detect the user's location in China, in the same way as for the rest of the world.
 This ensures that your app takes into account the best information regardless of the watch hardware and the phone platform that the watch is paired to.
-In addition, there will be benefits from battery optimization that is built into the Android Wear platform.
+In addition, there will be benefits from battery optimization that is built into the Wear OS by Google platform.

 FusedLocationProvider with third-party map SDKs, you